Tsuga, hemlock: planting, pruning and care

 Planting

-Very hardy, Tsuga prefer a north-facing or heavily shaded aspect, an east-facing position or a spot within a grove, benefitting from abundant rainfall or the edges of a pond, a watercourse or a marsh.
-Keep them away from a building or a path as roots are shallow and very spreading.
-Plant them in deep soil rich in organic matter and moist as they do not tolerate drought.
+Very hardy, Tsuga appreciate north-facing or heavily shaded positions, east-facing sites or within a copse, benefiting from abundant rainfall or near a pond, stream or marsh.
+Keep them away from buildings or paths because roots are shallow and very spreading.
+Plant in deep soil rich in organic matter and moist as they do not tolerate drought.
 Avoid direct afternoon sun as well as urban pollution and wind.
-Tsuga canadensis Jeddeloh, however, accepts full sun in cool soil.
+Tsuga canadensis ‘Jeddeloh’ will, however, tolerate full sun in cool soil.

-Tsuga can be used as a free-growing or clipped hedge because it tolerates pruning well.
+Tsuga can be used as free-growing or clipped hedge as it tolerates pruning well.

 When to plant?